 Born in Surrey, England, Wilding-White came to the United States to study at the Massachusettes Institute of Technology, but ended up earning a bachelor of music and masters degrees from the New England Conservatory of Music and a doctorate from Boston University.
 In addition, he studied under a Crofts Award at the Berkshire Music Center as a pupil of Aaron Copland and Luigi Dallapiccola.

-Besides his wife and daughter, Wilding-White also leaves a son, Alexander; a brother, Charles; and a grandson.
+Besides his wife Glennie Brown Wilding-White (who is also a composer), Wilding-White also leaves a son, Alexander; a daughter Elizabeth (Cortell); a brother, Charles; and a grandson, Arlo Cortell.
 A memorial service was held on September 1 at St. Agnes Episcopal Church in Algoma, Wisconsin.
 It included reminiscences from friends and family, as well as music by Buxtehude and Bach.